ChewKeanHo/license-proprietary/README.md

       written notices for any endorsement of your pursue; AND
    5. **SHALL NOT OWN** any copy of the Product by deleting them all from your posession if you do not have any procured license grant; AND
-4. You're only allowed to remix/remaster as long as you:
+4. *You're only allowed to remix/remaster as long as you*:
    1. **SHALL** procure either given by or purchase the license grant from the copyright owner in written document; AND
    2. **SHALL** only use within the specified terms and conditions inside your